Vintage, yesteryear and retro biking

 Nothing a bit of oven cleaner can't fix.

-life's too short to ride showtime bikes locky, you should see the blue coat chipping off on a daily basis, plus forks might need to be rechromed.
+life's too short to ride !!
+BAN ME NOW FOR SWEARING !! bikes locky, you should see the blue coat chipping off on a daily basis, plus forks might need to be rechromed.
 Oh well. better to ride it sometime than not riding it at all!

 Finally finished the Colnago